imxtx/NatMask/README.md

 source .venv/bin/activate
 ```

 *Deprecated and not tested*: You can also use Conda to create an environment.
-Note that PyTorch no longer supports Conda for installation, so you will need to use pip to install required packages.
+Note that PyTorch no longer supports Conda for installation, so you will need to use pip to install the required packages.

 ```bash
 conda create -n natmask python=3.11.11